-To clean grease stains from carpet or other surface, just mix four parts rubbing alcohol with one part salt, and then rub the mixture into the stain.
-Let the surface dry and vacuum up any remaining salt, if necessary.
+To clean grease stains from carpet or other surfaces, mix four parts rubbing alcohol with one part salt and rub the mixture into the stain.
+Let the surface dry and then vacuum up any remaining salt if necessary.

 Use a strong adhesive tape or a lint roller to pick up dust, dirt and crumbs pretty much anywhere around the house — lamp shades, drawers, fabrics — anything!

 Fill the pan with water and then add a cup of white vinegar.
-Bring it to a boil, take it off the stove and then add 2 tablespoons of baking soda.
-Let it sit for a few seconds so it can cool and then wipe the mixture out of the pan!
+Bring it to a boil, take it off the stove and then add two tablespoons of baking soda.
+Let it sit for a few seconds so it can cool and then wipe the mixture out of the pan.

-Don’t try to use your hands to pick up tiny shards of glass — that’s a bad idea.
-Just grab a piece of bread and press it down over the area.
+Don’t try to use your hands to pick up tiny shards of glass.
+Instead, grab a piece of bread and press it down over the area.
 It should pick up those little pieces you don’t want stuck in your fingers or the bottom of your feet!

-If you like to keep things tidy, glitter is probably your worst nightmare.
-The good news is that there is actually a solution to your problem!
+If you like to keep things tidy, glitter is probably one of your nightmares.
+The good news is that there is actually a solution to your problem.

-Mix the solution of water and soap and let the ring soak for about 10 to 20 minutes.
+Mix the solution of water and soap and let the ring soak for 10-20 minutes.
 Then use a soft toothbrush to clean off any excess dirt, makeup or anything else still lingering.